emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Stable tag: 7.5
 License: GPLv2 or later

-Share any content on the web with friends through Facebook, Twitter, Pinterest, WhatsApp, and lots more.
+Allow visitors to easily share your content with others using Facebook, Twitter, Pinterest, WhatsApp, and lots more.

 == Description ==

-E-MAILiT Share Buttons can be deployed on any WordPress powered site to help people share to over 130 social sharing services.
+Easily add multiple social networking share features to your WordPress powered site.
+A variety of button styles and social sites are available and can be customized to match your site.
+Analytics are available to show you how many people are sharing your site.

 = Recent Updates =